juliusmarminge/acme-corp-lib/README.md

-# prisma-enum-generator
+# Acme Corp (Library Edition)

-Starter template for a perfect TypeScript library monorepo.
+Starter template for your next TypeScript library monorepo.

 Also functioning as a prisma generator to reduce bundle sizes by a few megabytes